bufbuild/protobuf-es/MANUAL.md

 ### Field names

-Property names are always `lowerCamelCase`, even if the corresponding protobuf field uses `snake_case`.
-While there is no official style for ECMAScript, most style guides ([AirBnB][js-style-guide-airbnb], [MDN][js-style-guide-mdn], [Google][js-style-guide-google]) as well as [Node.js APIs][js-style-node] and [browser APIs][js-style-fetch] use `lowerCamelCase`, and so do we.
+Property names are always `lowerCamelCase`, even if the corresponding Protobuf field uses `snake_case`.
+Though there's no official style for ECMAScript, most style guides ([AirBnB][js-style-guide-airbnb], [MDN][js-style-guide-mdn], [Google][js-style-guide-google]) as well as [Node.js APIs][js-style-node] and [browser APIs][js-style-fetch] use `lowerCamelCase`, and so do we.